Emil Schorsch

-Emil Schorsch (born January 12, 1899 in Hüngheim, Germany; died 1982 in Vineland (New Jersey)) was a German Rabbi.
+Emil Schorsch (January 12, 1899, in Hüngheim, Germany – 1982 in Vineland (New Jersey)) was a German rabbi.

 Life

 Emil was the son of businessman Isaak Schorsch.
 In 1907 he was placed in an orphanage, and from 1915 to 1920 he trained to be a teacher, with an interruption for war service.

 Schorsch began to study philosophy, psychology, and oriental languages in 1922 at the Universities of Breslau and Tübingen.
 He simultaneously studied at the Jewish Theological Seminary of Breslau.
 In 1925, he completed his dissertation "Die Lehrbarkeit der Religion" (The Teachability of Religion).

 In 1927 Schorsch was called to Hannover to be the second rabbi in the community, along with Samuel Freund.
 His tasks included working with Jewish youth, and he helped start Jewish school for secondary school students, the Lehrhaus.